 This lets you divide leads into qualified and disqualified.
 You feed the qualified leads into the sales process but need to nurture the disqualified ones.
 These leads aren't ready to buy, so you need to "warm" them up to buy later.

 To divide your leads, you must ask qualifying questions.
+Let's quickly put the qualified lead types side by side:

 What is a qualifying question?